swimmingly/yodrew.github.io/_pages/temp/air.md

 2. follow instructions in [air > fabricate](/air/#fabricate)
 3. sub-assembly
     1. attach channels to walls
-        1. referring to assembly and key, get a clear idea of how parts go together
+        1. referring to key, get a clear idea of how parts go together
-        2. glue channel and wall joints in alphabetical order between question marked holes.
-Channels lie between dash-dotted lines.
+        2. glue channel and wall joints in alphabetical order between question marked holes
     2. glue joints of shell together with shell seals
 4. assemble core
     1. glue 20mm wide flaps of inner wall to outer wall